d3xMachina/FFPR-Fix/README.md

 - Install BepInEx Bleeding-Edge IL2CPP build from [here](https://builds.bepinex.dev/projects/bepinex_be/577/BepInEx_UnityIL2CPP_x64_ec79ad0_6.0.0-be.577.zip).
 - Drop the BepInEx folder from the mod archive in the game directory. (if playing FFVI, it's where "FINAL FANTASY VI.exe" is located)
+- On Steam Deck, add to the Steam launch options : export WINEDLLOVERRIDES="winhttp=n,b"; %command%
 - Run the game once to generate the config file, change the config in "(GAME_PATH)\BepInEx\config\d3xMachina.ffpr_fix.cfg" and restart the game.

 ## License